pfalz-benni/FreeRTOS-Emulator/README.md

 ### 4.0.3 Play around with the priorities from exercise in Section 3.3.2 (e.g. set all priorities to the same value, inverse the priority order, etc.).
 What can you observe?
 Output depends on where within one tick the a task is executed.
 If a task has a higher priority it is executed earlier.

+## Documentation
+A small doxygen documentation for the exercise part of the ESPL can be found in the docs folder.
+In there, it is created using the command `doxygen DoxyfileExercises`.